Teaching Excellence Programme

 The morning session will be led Dr Sam Elkington (Academic Lead, Assessment and Feedback & Flexible Learning)

 "Assessment plays a vital role in higher education, it is essential for measuring the extent of student learning and is the primary means by which we assure and express academic standards.
 Assessment should be designed in ways that promote student learning development.
-The Higher Education Academy believes that paying particular attention to the methods of assessment and feedback and the use of self-assessment and peer-assessment is fundamental to student learning at any level of HE."
+Advance HE believes that paying particular attention to the methods of assessment and feedback and the use of self-assessment and peer-assessment is fundamental to student learning at any level of HE."

-This interactive masterclass will encourage participants to think differently about their own assessment and feedback practices, guided by the HEA’s framework for Transforming Assessment and drawing on practice innovations from across the disciplines.
+This interactive masterclass will encourage participants to think differently about their own assessment and feedback practices, guided by the Advance HE framework for Transforming Assessment and drawing on practice innovations from across the disciplines.

 Assessment and Feedback for student success provides an interactive session that will allow participants to:

 - explore contemporary issues and perspectives of assessment and feedback;